ibm-security-innovation/menagerie/README.md

 * Launches the entire system, with a sample engine wrapping [apktool](http://ibotpeaches.github.io/Apktool/)
-* We used CentOS 6.6 to be as close as possible to an AMI environment - you can adapt it to your env
+* We are using ubuntu 14.04 box and docker 1.10 - you can adapt it to your env but keep in mind at least docker 1.10 is expected, for features we are using
 * It is recommended to install the [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest) plugin - this will align the guest additions in the imported box